 On some of our competitor’s exchanges, users are able to open both a long and a short position on the same contract at the same time.
 Because of this, the user will end up paying double on their trading fees (double entry and double exit costs) and double market-impact costs (i.e. crossing the spread).
 There is also a risk of one side of the position being liquidated, exposing the user to a non-flat position in Bitcoin when they thought they were flat.

 On BitMEX this does not happen, positions are netted against each other and you will be only charged fees on one entry and one exit.
 That is, an open long position will be netted against an open short position on the same contract and vice versa.

 On OKCoin, you can be long 100 contracts and simultaneously short 100 contracts, effectively having two positions on but having zero-price exposure to Bitcoin.
 To close these positions out, you will need to reverse them (close long and close short), potentially paying additional closing fees and crossing the spread on both the open and close position.

-On BitMEX, if you are long 100 contracts of the XBTUSD Swap contact (for example), then to close the position you simply sell 100 contracts into the market.
+On BitMEX, if you are long 100 contracts of the XBTUSD Perpetual Contact (for example), then to close the position you simply sell 100 contracts into the market.
 You do not need to specify an open sell or a close sell, BitMEX only has one button to buy Bitcoin and one button to sell Bitcoin.
 Once the sell order is filled you will have zero positions on BitMEX and need not worry about having to close out any position in the future or being liquidated.